coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 In the fourth file named 3-listfiles there is a code for to list all the contents of the current directory in long format

 In the fifth file there is a code to list all the contents of the current working directory including the hidden ones

+The sixth file contains the command that is reqired to display the content of the current directory in a long format eith user group IDs displayed numerically and hidden files